lithops-cloud/lithops/docs/DESIGN.md

-# Lithops for IBM Cloud - Architecture
+# Lithops Design

 ## Overview
-The chart below presents the main components of the architecture of Lithops for IBM Cloud.
+The chart below presents the main components of the architecture of Lithops.
 The components are largely divided into three sets:
 * Components inside the dashed purple frame comprise the client code (running e.g., on your laptop).
 * Components inside the dashed orange frame comprise a Lithops worker.
 Each worker executes a "call", one unit of computation (e.g., processing one dataset record, or one object) within a larger map or reduce job of Lithops.
 Workers execute in the compute backend of choice, such as IBM Cloud Functions, Knative Serving or even your local laptop.
 * Outside both frames are various external facilities or services with which Lithops components interact.
 These external components are marked in ellipses, each one with its name and logo.